nathanial/geist/BulletproofLightingPlan.md

 1. **Version Everything**
    - Introduce `geometry_rev` (incremented whenever blocks change) and `lighting_rev` (incremented whenever a chunk’s lighting job finishes).
    - Seam planes and light grids store the producing `lighting_rev`.
-   - Neighbor chunks record the highest rev they have consumed per face.
+   - Neighbor chunks track, per face, both the latest `lighting_rev` they have consumed and the highest `required_rev` still outstanding so we can reject stale work deterministically.

 2. **Dependency-Aware Scheduler**
    - When chunk A finishes lighting at rev *n*, it emits `LightingUpdated { chunk: A, rev: n }`.